Terms and conditions of supply (premium)

 - Variation: variation in writing and signed.

-- Entire agreement: entire agreement: documents; no mispresentation; section subject to caveats to limits of liablity.
+- Entire agreement: entire agreement: documents; no misrepresentation; section subject to caveats to limits of liability.

 - Law and jurisdiction: governing law; jurisdiction.

 - Interpretation: statutory references; section headings not affecting interpretation; calendar month meaning; no ejusdem generis.